Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Persistent Catapult Warmup

 \begin{enumerate} \item Start with a `stable' reference point $\theta^*$, defined as a point where the loss decreases in the next step and estimate the interval $[\eta_{\text{lwr}}, \eta_{\text{uppr}}]$ containing $\eta_c$, as described in \Cref{appendix:estimating_instability_threshold}. \item Induce a catapult by increasing the learning rate to $\eta = \eta_{\text{uppr}}$. \item Continue training and wait until the loss falls below the reference point, i.e., $L(\theta_t) < L(\theta^*)$.
 This new point now becomes the stable reference point. \item Repeat the above steps until the target learning is achieved, i.e., $\eta = \eta_{\text{trgt}}$. \end{enumerate}

 Here, the initial stable reference point is the model’s initialization.
-The detailed algorithm is described in \Cref{algorithm:persistent_catapult}.
+The detailed algorithm is described in \Cref{algorithm:persistent_catapult} in \Cref{appendix:persistent_catapult}.

-\Cref{fig:persistent_catapult} compares persistent catapult warmup (shown in black) with linear warmup.
-This method anneals sharpness without the need to specify warmup duration.
-Since $\nicefrac{2}{\eta_c}$ serves as an indicator of sharpness, the warmup is performed non-linearly, utilizing the local sharpness.
-Additionally, this method introduces minimal instabilities compared to linear warmup with small warmup durations, thus enabling it to automatically determine the optimal warmup rate.
+\Cref{fig:persistent_catapult_appendix} compares persistent catapult warmup (shown in black) with linear warmup.
+The persistent catapult warmup facilitates training at higher learning rates without the need to specify warmup duration.
+Since $\eta_c$ serves as an indicator of sharpness, persistent catapult warmup utilizes the local sharpness information to automatically determine the warmup rate, resulting in an adaptive non-linear warmup.
+This adaptive approach eliminates the need for manual tuning of the warmup duration, allowing for a more efficient and effective warmup.

-Although persistent catapult warmup is a promising approach to warmup, it requires specifying the tolerance $\delta$ for estimating $\eta_{c}$.
-Our findings indicate that while a wide range of tolerances $\delta \in (0, 1]$ are effective at initialization, the required tolerance may vary during training.
-Typically, as we progress into flatter regions of the landscape, a decreasing tolerance threshold is required.
-We defer further development of this method to future work.
+Although persistent catapult warmup is a promising approach to warmup, it requires specifying how large a catapult should be induced, which introduces another hyperparameter.
+Nevertheless, persistent catapult warmup motivates the development of parameter-free warmup strategies that could simplify the training process.
+We leave further development of parameter-free warmup to future work.